Print

 Ingredients

-• 1/2 cup dry unsweetened cranberries, ground in a food processor (mine were frozen, which I think helped with making a beautiful powder)
+• 1/2 cup dry unsweetened cranberries, ground into a powder in a food processor (mine were frozen, which I think helped with making a beautiful powder)

 • 4 oz raw macadamia butter